Biswas-Chatterjee-Sen (BChS) kinetic exchange opinion model on modular networks

-In such cases, in contrast to ideal gas or wealth-exchange models, there is no requirement of any conservation constraint~\cite{Chatterjee_Chakrabarti_EPJB_2007,Chakraborti_EconophysicsReviewI_2011,Chakraborti_EconophysicsReviewII_2011,Chatterjee_EconophysicsWealth_2005,Sinha_EconophysicsIntro_2010,Chakrabarti_CUP_IncomeWealth_2013,Abergel_NewPerspectivesEconophysics_2019}.
-This implies that even when starting from a state of fragmented opinion values, society as a whole can evolve toward consensus through these binary exchange interactions, following certain parameter values embedded in the interaction rules~\cite{Lallouache_PRE_2010,Biswas_PRE_2011_MF,Biswas_PhysicaA_2012_Disorder,BChS_frontiers_2023}.
-A recent review on kinetic exchange–type models for opinion dynamics can be found in Biswas et al. (2023)~\cite{BChS_frontiers_2023}; other reviews of such dynamics and models include Castellano et al. (2009) and Sen and Chakrabarti (2013)~\cite{Castellano_RMP_2009,Sen_Chakrabarti_Sociophysics_2013}.
-However, in most cases, kinetic exchange opinion models are studied on fully connected graphs (mean-field models) or on regular lattices~\cite{Lallouache_PRE_2010,Biswas_PRE_2011_MF,Biswas_PhysicaA_2012_Disorder,BChS_frontiers_2023}.
-In some cases, other types of networks have also been studied~\cite{Opinion_KEM_PhysicaA_2022,LIMA2021125834,Pranesh_Gupta_2025}.
-From a perspective of complex-systems, collective behavior is shaped not only by microscopic interaction rules but also by the mesoscopic structure of the interaction network itself~\cite{Chakrabarti_DataScienceComplexSystems_2023,Kozma_Barrat_PRE_2008}.
-Changes in connectivity patterns can qualitatively alter macroscopic phases and transitions, even when the underlying dynamical rules remain unchanged~\cite{Kozma_Barrat_PRE_2008}.
+In such cases, unlike the case of an ideal gas or that of wealth exchange models, there is no requirement of any conservation constraint~\cite{Chatterjee_Chakrabarti_EPJB_2007,Chakraborti_EconophysicsReviewI_2011,Chakraborti_EconophysicsReviewII_2011,Chatterjee_EconophysicsWealth_2005,Sinha_EconophysicsIntro_2010,Chakrabarti_CUP_IncomeWealth_2013,Abergel_NewPerspectivesEconophysics_2019}.
+This would mean that even starting from a state of fragmented opinion values, the society as a whole can evolve towards a consensus through these binary exchange interactions, following certain parameter values embedded in the interaction rules~\cite{Lallouache_PRE_2010,Biswas_PRE_2011_MF,biswas2012disorder,BChS_frontiers_2023}.
+A recent review on kinetic-exchange-type models for opinion dynamics can be found in Ref.~\cite{BChS_frontiers_2023}; other reviews of such dynamics and models include Refs.~\cite{Castellano_RMP_2009,Sen_Chakrabarti_Sociophysics_2013}.